hereticByte/phantomExpressoProtoType/README.md

 # phantomExpressoProtoType

-This Code is meant to be the prototype for a planned debugger.
+This Code is meant to be the prototype for a planned debugger for the programming language HAXE.
 It is published for presentational purposes only.
 Please read the wiki for more deatails.